• Book by 13 February and save up to $400 30 March - 2 April 2026 (Sheraton Grand Sydney Hyde Park)

 13:30

-• Signalling serving domestic market first to earn social licence and build trust
+• Signalling serving the domestic market first to earn social licence and build trust

 • Backing reservation rules and regulatory reform to unlock supply and reduce price volatility